 Ecosystem Conservation includes both terrestrial an aquatic systems conservation and restoration.
-Primary emphasis of aquatic systems is Cayuga Lake and its tributaries.
-Overall goal is to maintain an intact, functional ecosystems in Tompkins County.
+The primary emphasis of aquatic systems is Cayuga Lake and its tributaries.
+The overall goal is to maintain intact, functional ecosystems in Tompkins County.
 Projects and programs that address toxic threats to humans and natural systems will also be considered.

 Energy and Climate Change includes addressing climate change by reducing energy use via efficiency measures and increasing use of renewable energy sources.
-Overall goal is to assist the residents of Tompkins County in meeting greenhouse gas reduction targets.
+The overall goal is to assist the residents of Tompkins County in meeting greenhouse gas reduction targets.